What is habit stacking? And how can we use it to help implement new behaviors in our everyday life?

 E.g. the cue of brushing my teeth will remind me to floss.
 And over time, the new behavior of flossing will become automatic and thereby turn into a habit.

-You can use this formula to try out habit stacking for yourself: “Before/after [current behaviour], I will [new behavior]”.
+You can use this formula or template to try out habit stacking for yourself: “Before/after [current behaviour], I will [new behavior]”.

 A study on implementing the habit of flossing was made by Judah, Gardner and Aunger in 2013.

 It showed that the group of people flossing before brushing their teeth had a higher chance of successfully implementing the new habit of flossing at an 8-month follow-up than the ones flossing after brushing their teeth.

 This suggests that the habit stacking method may work best when we implement a new habit just before performing an old one.

 With these findings in mind, you can therefore optimize the habit stacking formula by saying: